Bishuu1/Distribuited-homeworks/README.md

 # Distribuited-homeworks
-Homeworks for distributed system course for the 2022 period
+Homeworks for distributed system course for the 2022 period.

+Each folder contain the homework and the instructions for his use.